nicholasohjj/tp/docs/UserGuide.md

 Marks the assignment identified by the index number of the student and the assignment name.
 Marking an assignment will change its status to "completed" (e.g., displayed in green).

-Format: `mark_assignment INDEX as/ASSIGNMENT_NAME​`
+Format: `mark_assignment STUDENT_INDEX as/ASSIGNMENT_NAME​`
-- `INDEX` must be a positive integer corresponding to the assignment in the displayed list.
+- `STUDENT_INDEX` must be a positive integer corresponding to the student to which the assignment belongs in the displayed list.
 - `ASSIGNMENT_NAME` is the name of the assignment to mark.

 **Example:**